Carsten Timmermann, MSc, MA, PhD

 History of Cancer

-Since 2003 I have been involved (initially with John Pickstone, Emm Barnes, Elizabeth Toon and Helen Valier) in a collaborative reasearch project on the history of cancer research and cancer services in post-war Britain, funded by a Wellcome Trust Programme Award.
-We explored the history of cancer as a disease that has come to epitomise modernity, comparing different cancers and their meanings.
-Books by members of the project have dealt with the histories of prostate cancer, childhood cancers, lung cancer, and patient experiences.
-Journal articles, have appeared, for example, in the Bulletin of the History of Medicine, Medical History, and Chronic Illness.
+Since 2003 I have been involved (initially with John Pickstone, Emm Barnes, Elizabeth Toon and Helen Valier) in a collaborative reasearch project on the history of cancer research and cancer services, originally funded by a Wellcome Trust Programme Award.
+We focused on exploring the history of cancer as a disease that has come to epitomise modernity, comparing different cancers and their meanings.
+Books by members of the project team have dealt with the histories of prostate cancer, childhood cancers, lung cancer, and patient experiences.
+Journal articles, have appeared, among others, in the Bulletin of the History of Medicine, Medical History, and Chronic Illness.

 In collaboration with the the Historical Archive of the Hoffmann-La Roche AG I researched and wrote a monograph on the history of chemotherapy and more recent biological cancer treatments, commonly characterised as personalised medicine and based on monoclonal antibody technology.
 The book can be downloaded here for free, as an open-access pdf.